 A CASPER helps local public health partners understand more about community health needs during the COVID-19 pandemic in Cochise County.
-Cochise Health & Social Services field teams will distribute door hangers to households in selected neighborhoods with information how individuals can access the online CASPER survey.
-Participation is completely voluntary.
-Questions in the survey will cover topics such as access to health insurance, impacts of the pandemic on individual households, and current health status of members of the household.
-The survey will be offered in English and Spanish.
+Cochise Health & Social Services field teams distributed door hangers to households in selected neighborhoods with information how individuals can access the online CASPER survey.
+Participation was completely voluntary.
+Questions on the survey covered topics such as access to health insurance, impacts of the pandemic on individual households, and current health status of members of the household.
+The survey was offered in English and Spanish.
 Households can use a mobile phone, desktop, laptop, or tablet to access the survey.
-Additionally, individuals can take the survey over the phone using a mobile phone or landline.
+Additionally, individuals were able to take the survey over the phone using a mobile phone or landline.

 We are proud of the work we do on behalf of all Cochise County community members and this is our opportunity to share it with you.

 In this report you will find an overview of the condition of public health in Cochise County, the activities of our programs during 2020, the character and extent of diseases reported and investigated, prevention measures implemented, our expenditures, and recommendations that I feel are advisable for the protection of the public’s health.